 Line 1. \$ Last Rent/Restricted?
 In the "data" column, the RCS appraiser must enter the rent at which this unit type was last leased.
 This must be a rent that was actually paid; the RCS appraiser must not enter an asking rent which has not yet been achieved.
 In the adjustments column, the RCS appraiser must enter "Y" if the unit is rent restricted and "N" if it is not.
 Rent restricted units include those that are subject to rent control, rent stabilization or other restrictions on the unit rent. (e.g., LIHTC, HOME, HOPE VI, and 236/BMIR/Rural Development Section 515 units).
 The RCS appraiser must identify the specific reason for a yes answer in the narrative explanation of adjustments.
 Using a comparable from an affordable/restricted project should be only a "last resort," as adjustments that would need to be made to line items 2 through 39 for a restricted comparable are inherently subjective.
 However, rent restricted units could be used as comparables when they reasonably represent market rents.
-Using a comparable from other categories of project types, such as independent or assisted living facilities or master-planned retirement communities, for an age-restricted Section 8 project, may be difficult to justify because tenants at those types of projects choose them over conventional apartment projects due to the non-shelter services offered at such facilities.
+Units in market areas with rent control may reasonably represent a market if they were leased recently, and should not be excluded solely on the basis of the rent control.
+Using a comparable from other categories of project types, such as independent or assisted living facilities or masterplanned retirement communities, for an age-restricted Section 8 project, may be difficult to justify because tenants at those types of projects choose them over conventional apartment projects due to the non-shelter services offered at such facilities.
 In particular, a comparable property that offers a daily meal or meals included in the monthly rent poses specific challenges with regard to determining appropriate rent adjustments.